Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Experiments

 \subsection{Sequence Demonstrations}

 In this section, we provide some sequence demonstrations to validate the advantages of our method.

-The visual comparisons on real-world sequences from VideoLQ are shown in Figure \ref{figure:seq-comparison-real-1}, Figure \ref{figure:seq-comparison-real-2} and Figure \ref{figure:seq-comparison-real-3}.
+The visual result comparisons on real-world sequences from VideoLQ are shown in Figure \ref{figure:seq-comparison-real-1}, Figure \ref{figure:seq-comparison-real-2}, Figure \ref{figure:seq-comparison-real-3} and Figure \ref{figure:seq-comparison-real-4}.
 We crop and enlarge the same region from the results obtained by different methods for better comparison.
 As can be seen from the figures, our method is able to generate realistic details from heavily degraded real-world sequences while achieving good temporal consistency.
+In comparison, RealBasicVSR fails to generate realistic details and the results obtained from StableSR do not show good temporal consistency.